smoothsec/dev/afpacket/README.md

 <h3>Reset the deployment</h3>

-When you want to reset the AF_PACKET deployment back to the smoothsec.first.setup environment, you just run the following command :
+When you want to reset the AF_PACKET deployment back to the <code>smoothsec.first.setup</code> environment, you just run the following command :

+Make sure you are root.

 <code>smoothsec.afpacket.reset</code>

 If you want to reset the box to the fresh install, you can run the following command then :

+Make sure you are root.

 <code>smoothsec.reset</code>